benbatman/captionalchemy/README.md

 - Python 3.10+
 - FFmpeg (for video/audio processing)
-- CUDA-capable GPU (optional, for acceleration)
+- CUDA-capable GPU (optional, for acceleration but is highly recommended for the diarization)
 - Whisper.cpp capable (optional on MacOS)

 If using Whisper.cpp on MacOS, follow installation instructions [[here](https://github.com/ggml-org/whisper.cpp?tab=readme-ov-file#core-ml-support)]
+Clone the whisper repo into your working directory.

 ## Quick Start